rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

 			    relation', 'marginalRelationsRelations',
 			    'gamma', 'notGamma']

-From the potential 105 pairwise outranking situations, we keep 34 positively validated outranking situation.
+From the potential 105 pairwise outranking situations, we keep 34 positively validated outranking situation, leading to a degree of *oppositeness* between political parties of 67.31%.

 We may visualize the corresponding bipolar-valued relation table by orienting the list of candidates with the help of the *initial* and the *terminal prekernels*.